vinitkumar/vinitkumar.github.com/_posts/2015-04-16-Clean-Up-Mac-From-Other-Files.md

 Do it very patiently  and backup everything that's important.
 This guide is for very advanced users and  you should only do it if you know what you are doing.
-I am responsible for any data loss.
+I am not responsible for any data loss.
 Do it at your own risk.